Part A, Section 2 Annual Progress Report 2022-23

 Please provide any details and examples:

-Emails, tweets and Facebook messages were sent to equality consultees and community groups within the Council area and online to any interested party regarding the equality process and asking individuals to get involved in equality either as a consultee or as part of the Councils equality forum.
+Emails, tweets and Facebook messages were sent to equality consultees and community groups within the Council area and flyers/postcards handed out at Council workshops and events to encourage participation in equality either as a consultee or as part of the Councils equality forum.

 Arrangements for assessing and consulting on the likely impact of policies (Model Equality Scheme Chapter 4)

 Equality, Diversity and the Disability Duties - Causeway Coast & Glens Borough Council

 Please provide the number of policies screened during the year (as recorded in screening reports): 16

 Please provide the number of assessments that were consulted upon during 2021-22:

 15 Policy consultations conducted with screening assessment presented.

 1 Policy consultations conducted with an equality impact assessment (EQIA) presented.

 Please provide details of the main consultations conducted on an assessment (as described above) or other matters relevant to the Section 75 duties: